ma7modx/factory_boy_ruby/README.md

 # factory_boy_ruby
-Allows you to create factories for the model component for the non-active record classes like the business logic layer ones, to be able to generate testing instances from these classes for easy and DRY test writing.
+Allows you to create factories for the non-active record classes like the business logic layer ones, to be able to generate testing instances from these classes for easy and DRY test writing.

 ## Installation